UltraMessaging/um_perf/README.md

 The "um_perf_pub" tool supports a histogram of time spent inside the UM "send" call (lbm_src_send or lbm_ssrc_send_ex).
-The output can be useful when tuning a host to reduce latency outliers.
+The output can be helpful when tuning a host to reduce latency outliers.

 Note that the "um_perf_jitter" tool also supports the same histogram.